-Topics studied include human organs, chemistry of process and food, physics of air and water and electromagnetism.
+Topics studied include anatomy and physiology, organic chemistry, physics of air and water and electromagnetism.

 With adolescence comes a much greater self consciousness of one’s own body.
 With the study of the human organs, the student has an opportunity to build a relationship with their own body as part of the world around them by making a study of those organs of the human body that clearly incorporate physical law.

 The organic chemistry lesson picks up the threads of the Class 7 health, hygiene, nutrition and chemistry lessons by looking at the main food substances that we make use of – carbohydrates, proteins, and fats in nutrition.
 By studying the origins of these substances in their living form, and the means by which they are cultivated and harvested, an appreciation can be gained of the background to the quality of the substances which can then be experienced through the experiments and demonstrations in the classroom.
 The qualities of the substances are then related back to their role in the body’s formation.
 We start with the whole, work our way down to the parts, and then back up to the whole again.

 The students will gain an appreciation of the main substances that build the bodies (plant, animal and human) of the world and how these substances are processed from their living origins into the food that make up the protein, fat and carbohydrate of our diet.
 This integrated knowledge builds an appreciation of the relationships between human life and the life of the world around us.